 This time I was working from two inspirations, really.
 Recently my dear friend Charles Waters sent me perhaps the best compliment I will ever receive.
 Charles wrote that he liked my poems in The Poetry Friday Anthology (nice enough in itself!) and then, "I do believe if e.e. cummings and Emily Dickinson had a baby it would be you."

 Oh my.
 If ever there was a compliment worth living up to, that's it.
 I even began to hope it might somehow actually be true (no offense to my actual earthly parents), and I went and double-checked birth and death dates to see if Emily and Edward might ever have met.
 (No. Emily died eight years before e.e. was born.)
-Still, I was wearing Charles's lovely speculation on my head like a crown (that's how good it made me feel) when I received this photo from Jules Rolfe, and so my response poem is all metaphysical and punctuated.
+Still, I was wearing Charles's lovely speculation on my head like a crown (that's how good it made me feel) when I received a photo from Jules Rolfe (see it here), and so my response poem is all metaphysical and punctuated.

 the grass is Always bluer—